Piwigo/Piwigo-Android/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Android 8.1 Oreo]

 **Additional context**
-Can you give the Site URL for the Piwigo Gallery that you tried to connect to?
+- Can you give the Site URL for the Piwigo Gallery that you tried to connect to?
+- Which Piwigo extensions do you have installed?
+(If you think there might be a relationship / this is not always needed.)
-Add any other context about the problem here.
+- Add any other context about the problem here.